Updated (originally published )

 };

-If we try to test it in the same was as the synchronous example, we’ll hit this error:
+If we try to test it in the same way as the synchronous example, we’ll hit this error:

 AssertionError: expected [Function] to throw an error